japleitez/peecko-api-doc/README.md

 ```
 [GET] /api/videos/categories
 ```
-The purpose of this service is to described the available list of categories along with a short list of videos for each category
+This service provides the list of available categories along with a short list of videos for each category.

 [ ] **Response**